prebid/prebid.github.io/dev-docs/modules/consentManagementTcf.md

 ---
 layout: page_v2
 page_type: module
-title: Consent Management - GDPR
+title: Consent Management - TCF
 description: If you have users in Europe, this module works with your Consent Management Platform to pass consent info to bidders and help align with EU regulations.
-See also the GDPR Enforcement module. module_code : consentManagement display_name : Consent Management - GDPR enable_download : true
+See also the TCF Control module. display_name : Consent Management - TCF module_code : consentManagementTcf enable_download : true
 recommended: true
 sidebarType : 1
 ---

-# GDPR Consent Management Module
+# TCF Consent Management Module
 {: .no_toc }

 - TOC